JD Vance is now the least popular VP candidate in modern history

 JD Vance is now the least popular vice presidential candidate in modern history – even below Sarah Palin, according to polling averages collated by FiveThirtyEight.

-Donald Trump’s running mate has a net unfavorable rating of -9 per cent on average, with 33 per cent of voters viewing him favorably and 42 per cent unfavorably.
+Donald Trump’s Republican running mate has a net approval rating of -9 per cent, with 33 per cent of voters viewing him favorably and 42 per cent unfavorably.

-This is even lower than 2008 Republican vice presidential candidate Sarah Palin’s popularity, ending at -2 per cent, according to ABC news and FiveThirtyEight.
+This is even lower than 2008 Republican vice presidential candidate Sarah Palin, whose popularity dropped to -2 per cent.

-Palin had a catastrophic fall in popularity when running alongside John McCain; peaking at +21 favorability in August shortly after being chosen, before plummeting by 23 per cent, to -2 disapproval.
+Palin had a catastrophic fall in popularity when running alongside John McCain, peaking at +21 favorability in August 2008, before ultimately plummeting by 23 per cent.

-Vance has seen less of a drop, since he already started from an unpopular position, at net disapproval of -3 on average.
+Vance has suffered less of a drop in popularity, as he began with an approval rating of just -3 on average.

-Yet his popularity has only continued to fall, with several controversial outbursts leaving him with the lowest average favorability rating for any candidate (-9).
+Yet his numbers have only continued to fall, with several controversial outbursts leaving him with the lowest average favorability rating for any candidate.

 Meanwhile, Democratic VP choice Tim Walz is coming from a stronger position.

-In fact, a new poll from Emerson College (up to August 14) shows that Harris may have the highest popularity of all current candidates for election, while both Trump and Vance have susbtantially high disapproval rates at -10 per cent.
+A new poll from Emerson College (up to 14 August) shows that Harris may have the highest popularity of all current candidates for the election, while both Trump and Vance have substantially high disapproval rates at -10 per cent.

-In this poll, Walz is tied at neutral favorability, though on average his favorability has been poisitive.
+In this poll, Walz is tied at neutral favorability, though on average his favorability has been positive.

-The only VP choice who was more unpopular than Palin, but still higher than Vance, was Hilary Clinton’s running mate Tim Kaine.
+The only VP choice who was more unpopular than Palin, but still rated higher than Vance, was Hillary Clinton’s running mate Tim Kaine.

 Kaine’s net favorability was at just -4 per cent on election day in 2016, substantially lower than Republican VP Mike Pence, who had a +5 favorability rating.